expitau/Forgscript/README.md

 # Forglang

+### About
+Forglang is an esoteric programming language (similar to [brainfuck](https://en.wikipedia.org/wiki/Brainfuck)), whose distinguishing feature is non-linear code execution.

 ## Documentation
 Control flow begins at the 'forg', or @ symbol.
 Every iteration of the program, the forg will jump to a new command given by: